 We are always glad to have visitors and new members.
 You do not have to be a member of SPC to get involved in our church.
 Everyone is welcome!

 If you would like to learn more about the programs of this church, please explore this website or call the church office at 631-941-4271.
 Additionally you can indicate your interest on the Friendship Roster, which is passed during worship, or speak with our Pastor.

 If you are searching for a church home in this community, we would be happy to speak with you about exploring what membership means at this church.
 The Membership Committee sponsors a membership class series during the fall and winter (or spring) we would encourage you to attend.

 The Session: The church board, called the Session, is comprised of the pastor and 16 elders.
 Elders are church members elected by the congregation and ordained for service.
 The session oversees the ministry and the programs of the church.
 It receives new members, provides for worship and sacraments and oversees pastoral care and education programs.
 It also establishes and monitors the church’s budget and leads the congregation to discover what God wants the church to be doing.

 The Board of Deacons: Deacons are church members elected by the congregation and ordained for service.
 They provide outreach to the needy in our community and in-reach ministry of care and compassion to the congregation.
 They serve as ushers for worship and memorial services.
 They coordinate meals, rides, shopping and babysitting for those in need via Operation Care and Operation Ride.
 They visit shut-ins and administer benevolent funds.

-Q2.
-What if I am interested in becoming a member of Setauket Presbyterian Church?
+What if I am interested in becoming a member of SPC?

-Q3.
-Do I have to be a member of Setuaket Presbyterian Church to attend SPC or get involved in committees?
+Do I have to be a member of SPC to attend or get involved in committees?